riotkit-org/br-pgbr/README.md

 **Single-binary**

-`pgbr` binary has compiled PostgreSQL tools, including dynamic libraries, everything is unpacked to temporary directory, then `patchelf` patches interpreter to match `ld-linux` or `ld-musl` at selected path and `pgbr` is invoking a process with extra `LD_LIBRARY_PATH` environment set.
+`pgbr` binary has compiled PostgreSQL tools, including libc (musl/glibc) and dynamic libraries, everything is unpacked into temporary directory, then `patchelf` patches interpreter to match `ld-linux` or `ld-musl` at selected path and `pgbr` is invoking a process with extra `LD_LIBRARY_PATH` environment set.

 **Sensible defaults**